sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ![pserver](../images/pserver.png)

-Correspondingly, there are an optimizer instance and a RPC servicer instance in each PS node.
+Correspondingly, there are an optimizer instance and a RPC servicer instance in each PS pod.
 The optimizer gets gradients for RPC servicer, parameters from KVStore, and then applies the gradients to parameters.
 At last, it updates parameters back to the KVStore.

 ### KVStore